ensisoft/wdk/README.md

     // 2. select a configuration uusing the attributes wdk::Config conf(attrs);

-    // 3. create OpenGL context with the config and opengl version wdk::OpenGL gl(attrs, 3, 2, false);
+    // 3. create OpenGL context with the config and OpenGL version wdk::OpenGL gl(attrs, 3, 2, false);

     // The calling thread now has a OpenGL rendering context